-We have worked closely with Chartered Occupational Psychologist, Elaine Furnivall, Founder and MD of Aviour, who has over 20 years in personal and organisational behaviour and executive coaching, to design the programme.
+We have worked closely with Chartered Occupational Psychologist, Elaine Furnivall, Founder and MD of Aviour Ltd., who has over 20 years in personal and organisational behaviour and executive coaching, to design the programme.

-COMPASS: Emerging Maker Programme is generously supported by the William Grant Foundation and Creative Scotland.
-Places on the programme are subsidised by Craft Scotland allowing you to access high-quality, affordable training in Scotland.
+COMPASS: Emerging Maker Programme is generously supported by the William Grant Foundation, Creative Scotland and William Syson Foundation.
+Places on the programme are subsidised by Craft Scotland allowing you to access affordable specialist training in Scotland

 The cost of the programme is £3,600 per maker, however, as places are subsidised, each participant is asked to contribute a fee of £350 towards this.

-This fee is further reduced from previous years to ensure that the programme is as accessible as possible.
+This fee has been further reduced from previous years to ensure that the programme is as accessible as possible.